Education Arts Canada sets the stage for learning™.

 Education Arts Canada (EAC) is a Canadian incorporated not-for-profit organization using performing arts experiences, teacher resources, music and creative play to challenge, educate and empower children.
 We present a range of highly-interactive musicals and concerts which ‘break the fourth wall’, reaching out from the stage to directly engage children in the experience.
 Our productions come right to schools or to theaters in the local community.

-Education Arts Canada (EAC) engages approximately 100,000 children, teachers and parents per year with live interactive music and drama in theatres, schools and other venues.
+In a normal year, Education Arts Canada (EAC) engages approximately 70,000 children, teachers and parents with interactive music and drama in theatres, schools and other venues.
 Every EAC program includes supporting educational materials that are used in classrooms and homes to extend the impact of the presentations.

 Major EAC Projects